 Rinse vegetables before eating, or reduce the salt percentage next time.
 For brine ferments, dilute the brine slightly with filtered water.

-Move the jar to the refrigerator to slow or stop fermentation.
-Next time, taste more frequently and refrigerate earlier.
+Move the jar to the refrigerator to slow fermentation.
 Higher salt percentages also slow acid production.

 A white, filmy layer on the surface.
 Not harmful but affects flavor.
-Skim it off and make sure all vegetables stay submerged below the brine.
-Use a fermentation weight if needed.
+Skim it off and keep vegetables submerged.

 Fuzzy mold (blue, green, black, or pink) means the ferment should be discarded.
-Mold grows when vegetables are exposed to air above the brine.
-Always keep everything submerged and use clean equipment.
+Always keep vegetables submerged below the brine.

 Mushy vegetables usually mean too little salt or too high a temperature.
-Try increasing salt by 0.5% and fermenting in a cooler spot.
-Using fresh, firm produce also helps maintain crunch.
+Increase salt by 0.5% next time.

 | Ferment | Method | Salt % | Time |